MicrosoftDocs/dataexplorer-docs/data-explorer/external-tables-managed-identities.md

 1. Create a Cosmos DB connection string.
 This string indicates the resource to access and its authentication information.
 Specify the [managed identity authentication method](kusto/api/connection-strings/sql-authentication-methods.md#managed-identity).

-2. Run the [.create or .alter external table](kusto/management/external-sql-tables.md) to create the table.
-Use the connection string from the previous step as the *connectionString* argument.
+2. Run the [.create or .alter external table](kusto/management/external-sql-tables.md) command to create the table.
+Use the connection string as the *SqlConnectionString* argument.

 #### Example